 The software module for each CLEA exercise includes a (largely) unique set of files that are vital to its operation.
-In addition to the executable code for the program (.EXE), these files hold the bitmaps for the screen displays (.BMP), data and parameters for the astronomical objects in the exercise (.DAT), text for the Help screens (.HLP), startup parameters (.INI), and documentation (.PHO).
+In addition to the executable code for the program (.EXE), these files hold the bitmaps for the screen displays (.BMP), data and parameters for the astronomical objects in the exercise (.DAT), text for the Help screens (.HLP), start-up parameters (.INI), and documentation (.JUP, .UPD).
 Many of these files can be modified or replaced to tailor the exercise to specific classroom requirements (see Section V).
-The following files comprise this exercise, and should be present in your working directory after unpacking the distribution (.ZIP) file (Section III-1):
+The following files comprise this exercise, and should be present in your working directory after unpacking the distribution (.ZIP) file (Section III-1).

-- README.PHO Notes on the current version, including any incompatibilities with previous versions, old files that should be deleted, etc. - UPDATE.PHO A list of updates (by version) since version 0.50. - USRGUIDE.PHO This document, in text form. - CLEA\PHO.EXE The executable code for the exercise. - CLEALOGO.BMP 256-color bitmap data for the CLEA Logo screen. - CLEALG16.BMP 16-color bitmap data for the CLEA Logo screen. - PLEIALAB.BMP 256-color bitmap data for the Title screen. - PLEIAL16.BMP A 16-color version of the Title screen. - PHOFILES.DAT A list of files containing star fields, and the field coordinates (see Section V-4.1). - PLEIADES.DAT Positional and photometric data for the Pleiades stars (see Section V-4.2). - CLEAHELP.HLP Text for "Help"..."On Help". - PHOSTART.HLP Text for "Help"..."Getting Started". - PHODATA.HLP Text for "Help" ...
-"Taking Data". - REMINDER.PHO Text to display when "Quit" selected (see Section V-5). - (PHOTOPTS.INI)- This file is not included in the distribution, but is created the first the exercise is run.
-It contains default settings for options (see Section V-1.2).
-This file can be deleted if desired, it will then be re-created.
+README.JUP - Notes on the current version, including any incompatibilities with previous versions, old files which should be deleted, etc.

+UPDATE.JUP - A list of updates (by version) since version 0.50.

+USRGUIDE.JUP - This document, in text form.

+CLEA_JUP.EXE - The executable code for the exercise.

+CLEALOGO.BMP - 256-color bitmap data for the CLEA Logo screen.

+CLEALG16.BMP - 16-color bitmap data for the CLEA Logo screen.

+JUPLABX.BMP - 256-color bitmap data for the Title screen.

+JUPLAB16.BMP - 16-color bitmap data for the Title screen.

+CLOUDSX.BMP - 256-color bitmap data for the Clouds display.

+CLOUDS16.BMP - 16-color bitmap data for the Clouds display.

+CLEAHELP.HLP - Text for "Help"..
+"On Help".

+JUPSTART.HLP - Text for "Help"..."Getting Started".

+JUPDATA.HLP - Text for "Help"..."
+Taking Data".

+REMINDER.JUP - Text to display when "Quit" selected (see Section V-5.)

+(JUPOPTS.INI) - This file is not included in the distribution, but is created the first time the exercise is run.
+It contains current settings for the options (see Section V-1.2.)
+This file can be deleted if desired, it will then be recreated.